I had a very bad setback

-I had a very set back up, January 2nd, in NYC.
+I had a very bad set back on January 2, 2017 in New York City.

 The killer was the stairs.
 My affected ankle and foot collapsed under me.
-I made it to the 1st floor, where the glass building soaring above the classical frontage [above].
+I made it to the 1st floor but my right foot and calf were inflamed.

 My daughter and I managed to visit a few more tourist places, like Rockefeller Center.
 But, due to my pain, we took the bus back to my parents’ home in Philadelphia.